dani3108/opengl-sample-project/README.md

-# Sample CMake project for OpenGL development
+# Sample CMake OpenGL project

-A simple project for OpenGL development.
-Using CMake as build system, and including libraries GLAD and GLFW.
+A starter project for OpenGL development.
+Uses CMake as build system, and includes the libraries GLAD and GLFW.

 Made for the OpenGL tutorials at https://learnopengl.com